alex-b1729/space-challenge-analysis/README.md

 Furthermore the few statistical relationships that are there almost certainly would not survive the necessary adjustment for [multiple hypothesis testing](https://en.wikipedia.org/wiki/Multiple_comparisons_problem).

 This same lack of statistical significance appears in all of the other relationship [which I tested](analysis/exploratory.ipynb).
 There is no difference between agent's `PackageRevenue` by `DepartmentName`, `JobTitle`, `YearsOfService`, `AverageCustomerServiceRating`, `LeadSource`, or `CommunicationMethod`.
 No difference in department or job title `PackageRevenue` by `Destination`.
 No difference in cancelation rates across a host of database variables.

 ![Average PackageRevenue with 90% confidence interval bars](./assets/avg_PackageRevenue_by_DepartmentName.png)

 I tested if agents with more bookings for a destination had higher revenue for that location by regressing an agent's average confirmed revenue (independent variable) against the number of times that agent has booked that location.
-Unfortunately, no statistical relation.
+Unfortunately, no statistical relationship.

 ![Agent location booking count plotted against their average PackageRevenue at that location](./assets/agent_num_bookings_vs_avg_PackageRevenue_by_destination.png)

 Similar regressions of other variables also yielded no results.

 ### Recommendations
-I recommend Astra use the my algorithm for the next few quaters.
+I recommend Astra use my algorithm for the next few quaters.
 At the current average rate of around 6 bookings per day we will have about 800 additional observations after six months which should be enough to find more robust statistical trends.

 ## Instructions